 How to Clean Your AC Unit

 Brush, plants and bushes can obstruct your condensing equipment.
 This may limit its airflow, make it less energy efficient and change your comfort.
 Here’s a method you can follow to get your system operating well again.

 - Shut off the electrical current totally at the breaker or external switch.

 - Clear yard debris around the equipment.
 Once you’ve cleared all the clutter within a two-foot area, you can use a paint brush or vacuum to gingerly remove dust from the condenser fins.
-Bent fins can also hurt effectiveness, so you can attempt to correct them with a small knife.
+Bent fins can also hurt effectiveness.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the equipment.
 Make sure to avoid getting liquid on the fan motor.